tpakeman/looker_log_analysis/README.md

 * Check postgres is running correctly by opening the SQL client inside terminal
   * `psql mydatabasename`
 * [Follow the Looker setup steps here](https://docs.looker.com/setup-and-management/database-config/postgresql)
-  * **Important** We will need to grant additional priveleges when creating the user in this step:
+  * **Important** We will need to grant additional privileges when creating the user in this step:
-    * `GRANT SELECT, INSERT, UPDATE, DELETE ON ALL TABLES IN SCHEMA public TO username;`
+    * `GRANT SELECT, INSERT, UPDATE, DELETE ON ALL TABLES IN SCHEMA public TO looker;`
-    * `ALTER DEFAULT PRIVILEGES FOR USER username IN SCHEMA public GRANT SELECT, INSERT, UPDATE, DELETE ON TABLES TO username;`
+    * `ALTER DEFAULT PRIVILEGES FOR USER looker IN SCHEMA public GRANT SELECT, INSERT, UPDATE, DELETE ON TABLES TO looker;`
 * `Ctrl + D` to quit the sql client